iozsaygi/iozsaygi.github.io/_posts/2024-02-04-devops-in-game-development.md

 Now there is also another topic that I really want to talk about.
 The crunch time is a reality of game development, and I think DevOps might be the factor that actually reduces it.

 ### Effects of DevOps on crunch time
+So crunch time is a harsh truth about the world of game development: we work extra hours, sacrificing from our daily routines to ship our beloved game.
+However, DevOps might be the solution for this.